codersforcauses/json-to-notion/README.md

 pnpm exe
 ```

-This will execute your TypeScript script and transfer the data from the JSON file to the configured Notion database.
+This will execute your TypeScript script and transfer the data from the ``applicants.json`` file to the configured Notion database.

-## Step 14: Transfer to CFC Workspace
+## Step 15: Transfer to CFC Workspace

 If the notion database is in a workspace other than the CFC workspace, you can copy-paste it into the CFC workspace.
 In particular, select the database, press ``Ctrl+C``, switch to the appropriate place in the CFC workspace, and then press ``Ctrl+V``.